rekalogika/rekalogika-docs/docs/analytics/04-query/02-data-cube.md

 $apexCube = $summaryManager
     ->createQuery()
-    ->from(OrderSummary::class) // the summary entity class name ->withDimensions('time.year', 'country', 'category') // dimensions
+    ->from(OrderSummary::class) // the summary entity class name ->withDimensions('country', 'category') // dimensions
+    ->dice(Criteria::expr()->gte('time.year', 2023)) // filter expression
     ->getResult();
 ```

-The `getResult()` method of the query result returns the apex `CubeCell` that
+The `getResult()` method above returns the apex `CubeCell` that aggregates all
-aggregates the entire data cube.
-The apex `CubeCell` has no dimensions in its
-coordinates.
-You can then drill down or slice to get more specific cube cells.
+data in the year 2023 and beyond.
+Then, you can drill down or slice the cube to
+get more specific `CubeCell` objects that involve the country and category
+dimensions.

+Because the query above only specifies the `country` and `category` dimensions,
+you may only drill down or slice by those dimensions.
+If you try to drill down
+or slice by a dimension that is not included in the query, it will throw an
+exception.

 ## `drillDown()` method